ThisakG/Daily-Football-using-Choreo/README.md

 ---

-## Security Features
+## 👾 Security Features

 ### 1. Secrets Handling
 - API keys, SMTP credentials, and all sensitive values are **not hardcoded**.
-- Choreo environment variables are toggled as **secrets**, which encrypt and protect the data.
+Instead they're stored in the Choreo environment variables and are toggled as **secrets**, which encrypt and protect the data.

 ### 2. Rate Limiting
 - A delay is added between API calls to avoid exceeding allowed request quotas.
-- Helps prevent accidental API abuse.
+- This Helps prevent accidental API abuse.

 ### 3. Input Validation
 - Date format (`YYYY-MM-DD`) is validated before making requests.